Improving Health Equity: Increasing Access to Living Donor Kidney Transplantation Among Chinese Canadians

 Knowledge Translation: Improving Access to Living Donor Kidney Transplant (LDKT) in the Chinese Canadian Community

-We are hosting a webinar on Saturday, September 10 from 1:00pm to 3:00pm as a pre-event for Living Donation Week.
-The event is titled “Stronger together: What everyone should know about kidney disease, treatment and transplantation, & mental resilience”.
-The webinar will be hosted by Drs.
+We hosted a webinar on Saturday, September 10 as a pre-event for Living Donation Week.
+The event was titled “Stronger together: What everyone should know about kidney disease, treatment and transplantation, & mental resilience”.
+The webinar was hosted by Drs.
 Kenneth Fung and Christopher Chan with Justin (kidney recipient) and Vivienne (kidney donor) Poy and Julia King (nondirected donor) joining for a panel discussion.
-The webinar will be in English, with Cantonese, Mandarin, and Korean interpretation.

 The idea for this event emerged directly from our research, as participants highlighted the importance of story sharing and normalizing discussions around kidney disease and transplantation in their community.